 insurance to remain valid.
 Mechanical breakdown insurance policies

-sometimes restrict where you can go to get your car serviced, if
+sometimes restrict where you can get your car serviced.
+If you go

-you go somewhere else they might reject any future claims.
+somewhere else, they might reject any future claims.

 - Coverage period - Find out how long you will